 Everything that makes an airgun good enough to tackle a deer, or sometimes even just squirrels can make them lethal to a human.

-This unfortunate storyOpens in a new tab. can highlight some of the reasons that even low powered BB guns can kill.
+This unfortunate story can highlight some of the reasons that even low powered BB guns can kill.

 At a birthday party, a young man named Emarion was with a friend in a room when the friend pulled the trigger of a BB gun.
 Apparently an accident, the BB penetrated into Emarion’s chest and broke an artery.